bhisaac/5eFP/5eFP-SRD.md

 >>
 > ELITE TREASURE
 >
 >> Treasure of type elite rewards ⛁ once discovered.
-Elite treasures are often protected by an elite trap or one minion creature encounter.
+Elite treasures are often protected by an elite trap or one minion monster encounter.
 >>
 > BOSS TREASURE
 >
 >> Boss treasures award the greatest amount of coin, but are the most difficult to finish.
 These encounters are awarded ⛁ upon discovery but potentially contain more bonus coins.
 It is difficult, if not impossible, to unlock all boss treasure bonus coins.
-Boss treasure encounters require (MAX Wounds) successful WIS checks to find ⛁, and may include a boss trap or a boss creature encounter before resolving.
+Boss treasure encounters require (MAX Wounds) successful WIS checks to find ⛁, and may include a boss trap or a boss monster encounter before resolving.

 ## Monster